Irys-xyz/Whistleblower/README.md

    1. Because it hasn't been verified by its deadline height.
    2. Because it's orphaned, Whistleblower is tracking it, but it hasn't showed in any posted bundles.
 5. A transaction is included in a bundle tagged as invalid.
-6. The data can not be downloaded
+6. The data can not be downloaded.

 ## Alerts

 By default, Whistleblower sends alerts via the CLI if a transaction isn't finalized by its deadline height.
 To create a custom alert, write a class implementing [this interface](./src/utils/alert.ts), and include your custom behavior in the alert function shown below.
-There's also [an example implementation](./master/alert.ts) demonstrating how to set up an alert using [PagerDuty](https://www.pagerduty.com/).
+There's also [an example implementation](./alert.ts) demonstrating how to set up an alert using [PagerDuty](https://www.pagerduty.com/).

 ```js
 export default async function alert(alert: Alert): Promise<void> {